Spare the Dead

 The zombie looked on as Relanore pulled weeds from the garden beds.

 The zombie bent down and started pulling weeds.

 He observed the zombie for a few minutes and satisfied with the work said, “Continue until I return and tell you to stop.”
 He went back inside to make breakfast.

-He had checked on the zombie several times during the day and it continued to tirelessly pull weeds from the overgrown garden.
-As the sun went down Relanore walked into the garden once more and found the zombie had collapsed.
+He had checked on the zombie several times during the day as it continued to tirelessly pull weeds from the overgrown garden.
+As the sun went down, Relanore walked into the garden once more and found the zombie had collapsed.
 He checked it and made a note in his journal.
-About 12 hours of sustained activity before the magic dissipated.
+About twelve hours of sustained activity before the magic dissipated.

 “Not enough!” he muttered.
 “It’s never enough!”